tamagui/tamagui/next.md

 - skeleton prop can also accept any react element, so you can do <Button skeleton={<MyCustomSkeleton />} and maybe that even receives some special prop that gives info on the Button to skeleton

 - we can add a defaultSkeleton to createTamagui so you can control that out of the box (defaults to SkeletonOverlay)

-- been wanting to add this to tamagui since forever but its a good use case here: we can add a  new option defaultProps to createTamagui, so you can do defaultProps: { Button: { skeleton: <SomeSpecialOneJustForButton /> } } which may be useful for if certain components have different needs

 - may eventually want something like skeletonStyle which only applies to the parent component when skeleton is on, this probably is necessary so you can do things like overflow: hidden; position: relative when skeletons are on, so they fit inside nicely and shadows dont overlap